brajeshwar/brajeshwar.github.io/_posts/2002/2002-06-14-dmx-inc-files.md

----
-layout: post
-title: DMX & inc files
+# DMX & inc files
----

 I was surprised when I cannot have a design view of my include files [ .inc ] in Dreamweaver MX, so I went to ask on our Jordan's Dreamweaver list at Blueworld and I got a part of my answer to exclude .inc from the  `Edit > Preference > File Type/ Editors` and Open in Code view text field.